A Minimal Formulation of Session Types: The Sessions of Trios in Concert

-Recently, Jacobs~\cite{DBLP:conf/ecoop/Jacobs22} developed a small programming calculus with a single fork-like construct and a linear type system, which can be used to encode session-typed communications.
+\paragraph{Other related works} Jacobs~\cite{DBLP:conf/ecoop/Jacobs22} developed a small programming calculus with a single fork-like construct and a linear type system, which can be used to encode session-typed communications.
 His system can be seen as a distillation of Wadler's GV \cite{DBLP:conf/icfp/Wadler12} which is, in essence, a $\lambda$-calculus with session-based concurrency; in contrast, \HO can be seen as a $\pi$-calculus in which abstractions can be exchanged.
-While similar in spirit, our work and the developments by Jacobs are technically distant; we observe that the operational correspondences developed in~\cite{DBLP:conf/ecoop/Jacobs22} are strictly simpler than our dynamic correspondence result (\Cref{t:dyncorr}) although they are mechanized in the Coq proof assistant.
+While similar in spirit, our work and the developments by Jacobs are technically distant; we observe that the operational correspondences in~\cite{DBLP:conf/ecoop/Jacobs22} are strictly simpler than our dynamic correspondence result (\Cref{mst:t:dyncorr}) although they are mechanized in the Rocq proof assistant.

 Finally, we elaborate further on our choice of \HO as source language for minimal session types. \HO is one of the sub-calculi of \HOp, a higher-order process calculus with recursion and both name- and abstraction-passing.
 The basic theory of \HOp was studied by Kouzapas et al.~\cite{DBLP:conf/esop/KouzapasPY16,KouzapasPY17} as a hierarchy of session-typed calculi based on relative expressiveness.
 Our results enable us to place \HO with minimal session types firmly within this hierarchy.
 Still, the definition of minimal session types does not rely on having \HO as source language, as they can be defined on top of other process languages.
 In fact, in separate work we have defined minimal session types on top of the first-order sub-calculus of \HOp~\cite{DBLP:conf/ppdp/ArslanagicP021}.
 This development attests that minimal session types admit meaningful formulations independently from the kind of communicated objects (abstractions or names).